thomas-planchard/Beta-Project/README.md

 Once placed, the stones are unable to be moved or removed.
 A player wins when they successfully connect their sides together through a chain of adjacent stones.

 Draws are impossible in Hex due to the topology of the game board.

+# Development Rules :

+The project has to be implemented in C# .Net following TDD rules.

+Both tests and concrete implementation will be taken into account for the final notes.
+Methods and classes has to follow best practice rules and be easy to understand and meaningful.

+The framework used for the graphical interface is free.
+You can use WPF, Winform or web interface or any graphical interface technology within C#.net Framework.

+The project has to be in .Net Core 5.